buy22/Human-Bot-Classifier-based-on-mouse-movement/README.md

 For basic CNN in PyTorch, see `sandbox.ipynb`.

-For GBDT, Ramdom Forest and feature extraction, see 'GBDT.py'.
+For GBDT, Ramdom Forest and feature extraction, see `GBDT.py`.

-For VAR, see 'VAR.ipynb'.
+For VAR, see `VAR.ipynb`.

-For LSTM, see 'LSTM.ipynb'
+For LSTM, see `LSTM.ipynb`

 ## Dataset Description
 ### Dataset 1